All Episodes

 We want to teach them how to think about things in this highly complex world in which we all find ourselves.

-So uh we all know those intelligent people that are so dumb they can't get out of their own way, right?
+So we all know those intelligent people that are so dumb they can't get out of their own way, right?

-Now legislators have a different task, okay?
+Now, legislators have a different task, okay?

-And they um in so doing, everybody should benefit, they have to make judgments weighing um uh options and and knowing, knowing, going in, knowing going in that some people will be disadvantaged no matter what they decide, okay, because by deciding to do this, you're disadvantaging these other people in this way because of what they want.
+They have to make judgments weighing options and knowing, knowing, going in, knowing going in, that some people will be disadvantaged no matter what they decide, okay?

-But don't be afraid, okay.
+But don't be afraid, okay?

 We only have to count stuff up, that's all.

-Uh, but it truly is a calculus.
+So there's no math involved in this, but it truly is a calculus.

-And so um, so you can have people that have average intelligence but are way intel really, really, really smart, okay, because they apply all of their intelligence to their own situation, and these people might be your regular Joe who's a millionaire, right?
+And so you can have people that have average intelligence, but are way really, really, really smart, okay?

 Because he applies all of his intelligence to his own situation and makes a smart decision in that regard.